 - If your breakers trip frequently

-One of the dangers of an overloaded circuit is a burnt-up outlet.
+One of the dangers of a circuit overload is a burnt-up outlet.
 You might be plugging too many things into an outlet.
-If you have a cell phone charger, a lamp, a small space heater and your laptop might all plugged into the same outlet be overloading it.
+If you have a cell phone charger, a lamp, a small space heater, and your laptop might all be plugged into the same outlet be overloading it.
 I was talking to our contractor Bo earlier this week about this “Household outlets may not be rated for the same amount of energy that the breaker is.
 Sometimes the outlet can overheat and burn up before the breaker trips.”

 4 tips to help prevent electrical overloads: